nginxinc/nginx-azure-workshops/labs/lab4/readme.md

 2. From the output of the `az acr create` command, make a note of the `loginServer`.
 The value of `loginServer` key is the fully qualified registry name.
 In our example the registry name is `acrshouvik` and the login server name is `acrshouvik.azurecr.io`.

 3. Login to the registry using below command.
-Make sure docker daemon is up and running.
+Make sure your local Docker daemon is up and running.
    ```bash
    MY_ACR=acrshouvik